 The United Arab Emirates (UAE) was founded as a federation on 2 December 1971.
 Six of the seven emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, and Umm Al Quwain) joined on that date.
 Ras Al Khaimah was admitted in February 1971.

 Specific events will be announced closer to the date.
-They typically include extravagant fireworks displays at locations such as Global Village, La Mer, and Dubai Festival City.
-Spectacular shows are usually held at the Dubai Fountain and Burj Khalifa.
+Fireworks displays will light up the night sky in many locations.
+Events are usually held at place such as Dubai Mall, Global Village, La Mer, Bluewaters, The Pointe, Dubai Festival City, the Dubai Fountain, and Burj Khalifa.